signalfx/observability-bootcamp/docs/tml/index.md

         ```bash
         git checkout main && git stash pop
         ```

+    Sometimes you run into conflicting changes with this approach.
+We recommend you use the first option in this case.

 1. During development changes are recorded by adding and commiting to the repository.
 This is not necessary for this workshop.